stuartshay/nyc-landmarks-vector-db/memory-bank/techContext.md

 5. Access to Pinecone (via key)
 6. Access to Google Cloud Secret Store (for production credentials)
 7. Access to PostgreSQL database (via connection string)
+8. Access to CoreDataStore API (via API key, if using)
-8. Access to Azure Blob Storage (via connection string)
+9. Access to Azure Blob Storage (via connection string)

 ### Development Workflow
 1. Clone repository from GitHub